 This is probably THE most important part of your SEO strategy, selecting the right keywords to target.

-It is also a phrase which people actually search for.
-For example, when people go on holiday, they are very likely to type into Google search ‘things to do in X,’ but they are not expected to type in something like ‘my favorite places in X.’
+It is also a phrase that people actually search for.
+For example, when people go on holiday, they are very likely to type into Google search ‘things to do in X,’ but they are not expected to type in something like ‘my favourite places in X.’

 However, it also needs to be a phrase you can rank for, one where the competition is not excessively high.

 There might be tonnes of people searching for ‘things to do in Brisbane,’ but there are also a thousand similar articles, many of them in-depth and many of them written by websites with more authority than you have.
 You’re not very likely to see any of the traffic.